eslamene/Meen_Ma3ana/Meen-Ma3ana_BRD.md

     - Automated recurring case period and project cycle management.
     - Real-time case/project progress tracking and reporting.
     - Automatic case reopening when sponsorship ends.
+    - Multi-language support (English and Arabic) for all user-facing content.
+    - Right-to-left (RTL) layout support for Arabic language interface.
+    - Localized date, time, and number formatting.
+    - Localized currency display and formatting.
 - **Out of Scope:**
     - Direct payment processing (donors provide proof of external payments).
     - Volunteer and event management (can be considered for future versions).
     - Direct integration with third-party accounting software.
+    - Additional languages beyond English and Arabic (can be considered for future versions).

 ### 1.4.
 Target Audience
 - **Donors:** Individuals and organizations looking to help people in need through financial contributions.